Display Custom Documentation

 To search for terms in your toolbox, open the Help browser, and in the Search Documentation field, enter the term you want to search for.
 Then, on the left side of the page, under Refine by Source, select Supplemental Software to view the results for your toolbox.

 Beginning with MATLAB R2014b, you can maintain search indexes side by side.
-For instance, if
+To ensure the

 When MATLAB finds an